spurll/expense/readme.md

 * Error messages should be non-interrupting and auto-dismissing (then we can have success messages, too)
 * Implement `controller.save_csv`
-* Move efficient updates: just remove the appropriate rows from the tables (rather than reloading the whole thing)
 * Probably could use pagination for the history page (it can get *huge*)

 Known Bugs